Do you know who your beneficiaries are, and how your assets are titled?

 Pitfall to avoid: transfer on death or payable on death not matching wills

-Despite their simplicity, one major issue with TOD/POD-titled assets is a lack of awareness or poor coordination with people’s overall estate planning strategies.
-Some might not realize that a TOD- or POD-titled asset overrides whatever is stated in a will.
-If a number of accounts are titled as TOD, a will can be rendered largely ineffective, and assets may not be distributed as intended.
+Despite their simplicity, one major issue with TOD-POD-titled assets is a lack of awareness or poor coordination with overall estate planning strategies.
+Some people might not realize that a TOD- or POD-titled asset overrides whatever is stated in a will.
+If a number of accounts are titled as TOD or POD, a will can be rendered largely ineffective, and assets may not be distributed as intended.

-“Overall, people shouldn’t assume too much, and they should understand that there are no panaceas or magic pills for your estate planning needs,” Lubar says.
-“Make sure to get reliable advice from an expert in this area, and be thorough in reviewing your entire estate plan.”
+“Overall, people shouldn’t assume too much, and they should understand that there are no panaceas or magic pills for their estate planning needs,” Lubar counsels.
+“Make sure you get reliable advice from an expert in this area, and be thorough in reviewing your entire estate plan.”